Multiple Access Channel with Common Message and Secrecy constraint: Abstract

 \section{Abstract}

-In this paper, we study the problem of secret communication over a Multiple Access Wire-tap Channel with Common Message.
-Here, we assume that two transmitters have confidential messages which must be kept secret from the eavesdropper (the second receiver), and both of them have access to a common message which can be decoded by two receivers.
-For this setting, we derive general inner and outer bounds on the secrecy capacity region for the discrete memoryless case as well as for Gaussian one.
-Providing numerical examples for the Gaussian case, we illustrate the comparison between derived achievable rate regions and outer bounds for our considered model and the capacity region of compound multiple access channel.
+In this paper, we study the problem of secret communication over a multiple-access channel with a common message.
+Here, we assume that two transmitters have confidential messages, which must be kept secret from the wiretapper (the second receiver), and both of them have access to a common message which can be decoded by the two receivers.
+We call this setting as Multiple-Access Wiretap Channel with Common message (MAWC-CM).
+For this setting, we derive general inner and outer bounds on the secrecy capacity region for the discrete memoryless case and show that these bounds meet each other for a special case called the switch channel.
+As well, for a Gaussian version of MAWC-CM, we derive inner and outer bounds on the secrecy capacity region.
+Providing numerical results for the Gaussian case, we illustrate the comparison between the derived achievable rate region and the outer bound for the considered model and the capacity region of compound multiple access channel.